8ude/UG212_AudioForGames_Fall21/README.md

 ------
 Due Monday, November 22 at 4 pm

-Create 2 musical loops, each around 20-30 seconds, to accompany the box art of your choosing from This folder.
+Create 2 musical loops, each around 20-30 seconds, to accompany the box art of your choosing from [This Folder](https://drive.google.com/drive/folders/1y1WT6uGnjSqSKiAI32qUJAip0p92kIA4?usp=sharing).
 Think about contrasting gameplay segments (grass zone vs underwater zone, or stealth vs combat, or gameplay vs menu screen).

 Make a folder for your loops [HERE](https://drive.google.com/drive/folders/1FRlZW6X8kNirELsbIAokDYyoMWQvTjb3?usp=sharing), and title your audio files with the game and the gameplay section.